mengtong021/mengtong.github.io/_teaching/2014-spring-teaching-1.md

 In addition to my teaching at Durham University, I delivered a guest lecture for the module *Culture and Society of Contemporary China* at the University of Nottingham, focusing on contemporary Chinese society and cultural norms.

+### TOEFL Teaching Experience

+Prior to my academic teaching roles, I worked as a TOEFL instructor at New Oriental Education & Technology Group Inc. in Shanghai for around two years.
+I was responsible for teaching TOEFL reading and writing, designing course materials, and supporting students in developing academic English skills for overseas study.